Avanade/NTangle/docs/SqlServer.md

 ## Sidecar database

 As of version `3.0.0` the preferred (recommended and default) approach is to use a sidecar database to manage the _nTangle_ runtime artefacts.
-This is to ensure that the main database is not polluted with the _nTangle_ specific artefacts, and to ensure that the _nTangle_ runtime can be easily removed without impacting the main database as required.
+This is to ensure that the source database is not polluted with the _nTangle_ specific artefacts, and to ensure that the _nTangle_ runtime can be easily removed without impacting the source database as required.

-Primarily, usage of a sidecar database will also limit impact (load and data) on the main database by minimizing access to the CDC and related entity data selection only.
+Primarily, usage of a sidecar database will also limit impact (load and data) on the source database by minimizing access to the CDC and related entity data selection only.
 Otherwise, the required orchestration will occur against the sidecar database.

 Note that there are _no_ cross database dependencies; as such, the sidecar database can be hosted separately, be on a different version, etc. as required.
 The .NET orchestrator logic _will_ however require access to both databases to function.